 If you plan to camp inside the park, there is an NPS campsite at Jenny Lake itself!
 You’ll need a reservation to get a spot, and it is quite popular, but well worth it if you can snag yourself a campsite!

-Day 2 will be start just north of Jenny Lake.
+Day 2 will be starting just north of Jenny Lake.
 You can put Moose Ponds off until day 2 and start with that if you prefer.

-Your second day in Grant Teton National Park is centered around Jenny Lake.
+Your second day in Grand Teton National Park is centered around Jenny Lake.
 If you managed to grab a campsite, you get to enjoy a bit of extra sleep as today will entail minimal travel for you.
-Follow

 Stop 1: String Lake Trail